 - Built up

 - Asphalt or asphalt shingles

 - Any 3rd party coating such as elastomeric, acrylics etc.

 Now our certified roofers can easily win bids by offering es-sentially a new roof for a fraction of the cost of a tear off and save thousands of dollars for our customers.
-In addition, our customers get a 20 year renewable warranty that includes a no-leak guarantee for ponding water!

 Instructions for Application of ProFlex Primer

 Once the ProFlex is applied, the Liquid EPDM must be applied within 24-48 hours to ensure proper adhesion.
 The ProFlex needs to be a little tacky when applying the Liquid EPDM.
 If the ProFlex is tacky but does not pull up when you walk on it that is the ideal condition to apply the Liquid EPDM.
 If the ProFlex is allowed to dry the Liquid EPDM will not adhere properly.
 This will necessitate you waiting until the ProFlex has fully dried and then sand and recoat before re-applying the Liquid Rubber.